Quantum computation of conical intersections on a programmable superconducting quantum processor

-Using EM, we performed VQE-SA-CASSCF calculations to study conical intersection of ethylene by varying $\theta$.
-The PECs for the lowest two eigenstates are plotted in Fig. \ref{fig:etheneCI} along with results from noiseless simulations.
+With the EM strategy, we performed VQE-SA-CASSCF experiments to study conical intersection of ethylene by varying $\theta$.
+The PECs for the lowest two eigenstates are plotted in Fig. \ref{fig:etheneCI}, compared against the ideal results from noiseless simulations (gray lines).
 It is seen that the experimental results are generally in good agreements with the theoretical results.
 To demonstrate the benefits of VQE-SA-CASSCF, we also performed VQE-based CASCI using the Hartree-Fock orbitals.
-The comparison in Fig. \ref{fig:etheneCI} reveals that the effects of orbital optimization are significant, which changes the relative ordering of the two eigenstates for most values of $\theta$ and alters the location of the conical intersection dramatically.
-Therefore, the more reliable VQE-SA-CASSCF is preferred when the cost of performing multiple VQE calculations are acceptable.
-Finally, it deserves to point out that without using the CAS model, the original problem will require 96 qubits in the cc-pVDZ basis set and hence huge circuit depths, which goes beyond the current capability of quantum simulation.
+The comparison in Fig. \ref{fig:etheneCI} reveals that the effects of orbital optimization are significant, which change the relative ordering of the two eigenstates for most values of $\theta$ and alter the location of the conical intersection dramatically.
+Therefore, the more reliable VQE-SA-CASSCF, which gives results close to the more accurate reference data obtained by classical NEVPT2\cite{angeli2001introduction} (second-order n-electron valence state perturbation theory) that further takes into account the correlation effects from the orbitals outside the active space, is preferred when the cost of performing multiple VQE calculations are acceptable.
+Finally, it is worth noting that without using the CAS model, the original problem would require 96 qubits in the cc-pVDZ basis set and thus huge circuit depths, far beyond the current capabilities of quantum simulation.